Kerstin Förster

-Kerstin Förster (née Pieloth, born 9 November 1965 in Cottbus) is a German rower.
+Kerstin Förster (née Pieloth, born 9 November 1965) is a German rower.

 In October 1986, she was awarded a Patriotic Order of Merit in gold (first class) for her sporting success.

 She married Olaf Förster during the winter break between the 1987 and 1988 rowing seasons.
 He also won a gold medal at the rowing competition at the 1988 Summer Olympics.